murkl/arch-os/runtime/README.md

 ## Files it writes

-Beside whoever started the program — never inside the tree, which may be a read-only medium or a git checkout — and named after the tree, so two of them started from the same folder keep their own:
+Beside whoever started the program (never inside the tree, which may be a read-only medium or a git checkout) and named after the tree, so two of them started from the same folder keep their own:

 ```
-./installer.conf   every answer, as KEY='value' — shell, editable by hand
+./installer.conf   every answer, as KEY='value': shell, editable by hand
 ./installer.log    everything: the runtime's own progress and every line a script printed
 ```